 Laureate of 2014 Nobel Prize in Chemistry Stefan Walter Hell visited the University of Michigan – Shanghai Jiao Tong University Joint Institute on October 31.
 JI Party Secretary and Associate Dean for Research Xinwan Li met with the visiting professor and showed him around the Long Bin Building.

 Dean Li briefly introduced JI to Professor Hell.
 He said the joint institute has dedicated to becoming a world-class teaching and research institute in China for nurturing innovative leaders with global visions and conducting research on frontiers of science and technology.
-JI is continuously carrying out cooperation and communication with internationally leading talents and looks forward to strengthen cooperation with top European universities and institutes in the fields of talent cultivation and scientific research.
+JI is continuously carrying out cooperation and communication with internationally leading talents and looks forward to strengthening cooperation with top European universities and institutes in the fields of talent cultivation and scientific research.

 Stefan Walter Hell visits JI teaching laboratory